-Dame Sharon White, Chairman of the John Lewis Partnership at a 2022 Economy 2030 Resolution Foundation event
+Dame Sharon White, Chairman of the John Lewis Partnership, at an Economy 2030 Resolution Foundation event in 2022

 Shortlisted applicants are contacted as soon as possible after the closing date.
 All unsuccessful applicants are sent feedback about their application through the application platform.